mark-lacdao/spring-mvc-template/README.md

 spring-mvc-template
 ===================

 A spring MVC template for my webapps.
-Compatible with Heroku. :)
+Compatible with Heroku. :) Uses postgreSQL as the database.

 Running Using Jetty
 ===================